TrevorJulga/Stat-172-Final-Project/README.md

 ## Method
 #### Model Training and Testing:
-We trained a predictive model using a subset of the CPS data, focusing on food insecurity measures.

-The model was tested using another subset of CPS data to ensure accuracy.
+We trained a predictive model using 70% of the CPS data, focusing on food insecurity measures, using the other 30% as a testing model to ensure accuracy.

+We used both a Lasso (alpha = 1) and Ridge (alpha = 0) regression for these models, as well as cross-validation to select the best penalty parameter (lambda) for each model based on performance metrics.

+We generated ROC curves to assess the predictive accuracy of the models on the testing dataset, including sensitivity and specificity at different thresholds.
+Comparing AUC (Area Under the Curve) values for both the Lasso and Ridge regression models.

+#### Model Application
+We applied the trained models to our ACS data, which does not include direct food insecurity measures, to predict food insecurity probabilities at the PUMA level.

+#### Model Views
+We utilized PUMA shapefiles for Iowa to create choropleth maps that visualize food insecurity probabilities.
+Mapping overall probabilities and focusing on the elderly population, grouping by PUMA and calculating weighted means.

 #### Predictions with ACS Data:
 The tested model was applied to the ACS data to predict food insecurity at the county level.